toddr/Bit-Vector/README.txt

 The C library can nevertheless be used stand-alone, without Perl.

-What's new in version 6.9:
+What's new in version 7.0:
 --------------------------

- +  Replaced Storable::freeze by Storable::nfreeze
+ +  Fixed a bug in "GCD2()" in "BitVector.c" with null-size vectors
- +  Added more test cases for Storable
+ +  Added more test cases for "GCD()" in "t/17_________gcd.t"
+ +  Almost completely rewrote "BitVector_Boot()" in "BitVector.c"
+    in order to fix the problem that it calculated an unsigned long to have 33 bits under MacOS X (Darwin), leading to failing tests in "t/28___chunklist.t"
+ +  BEWARE that the type "ErrCode", which is part of the inter- face of the C library "BitVector.c", has been changed!
+ +  Added more tests and a debugging aid to "t/28___chunklist.t"
- +  Added two example files showing how to freeze/thaw using Data::Dumper
+ +  Removed the two example files showing how to freeze/thaw "Bit::Vector" objects using "Data::Dumper", because after closer inspection this proved to be a can of worms

 What's new since version 6.5: